getditto/CoreDataDitto/README.md

 Important:

-This library does _not_ handle relationships.
+This library does _not_ handle relationships and will attempt to sync the _entire_ entities

 ## Author